anease/senior-design/test_plans.md

     - Test that the statement finder tool is not including questions in the output
     - Input: text array with questions
     - Output: array of statements that doesn't include questions
     - Boundary
     - Whitebox
     - Functional
+    - Unit
+- SF4
+    - Test that the statement finder tool is not finding commands
+    - Test that the statement finder tool is not including commands in the output
+    - Input: text array with commands
+    - Output: array of statements that doesn't include commands
+    - Boundary
+    - Whitebox
+    - Functional
+    - Unit
+- SF5
+    - Test that the statement finder tool is not finding salutations (such as "Good Morning!")
+    - Test that the statement finder tool is not including salutations in the output
+    - Input: text array with salutations
+    - Output: array of statements that doesn't include salutations
+    - Boundary
+    - Whitebox
+    - Functional